Yossi Cohen

-Yosef "Yossi" Meir Cohen (יוסף מאיר כהן; born 10 September 1961) was the Director of Mossad, the national intelligence agency of Israel.
+Yosef "Yossi" Meir Cohen (יוסף מאיר כהן; born 10 September 1961) is an Israeli intelligence officer.

+After mandatory service in the Israeli Defense Forces, Cohen joined the Mossad, the national intelligence agency of Israel, in 1982.
+He rose to lead Mossad's Tzomet Division and was the agency's deputy director from 2011 to 2013, when he was appointed National Security Advisor to Prime Minister Benjamin Netanyahu.

+In 2016, Cohen succeeded Tamir Pardo as the Mossad's director.
+During his tenure, he oversaw Mossad's operation to steal Iran's nuclear archive and was the chief negotiator during the Abraham Accords.
+He stepped down from the agency in 2021.

 Early life

 Cohen was born in Jerusalem to a religious family and grew up in the Katamon neighborhood.
 His father Aryeh was an eighth-generation Sabra who was descended from one of the founding families of the Mea Shearim neighborhood of Jerusalem.
 He worked in a senior position at Bank Mizrahi and was also an Irgun veteran.
 His mother Mina was a teacher and school principal.
 She was a seventh-generation Sabra, born to a Jewish family rooted in Hebron, now part of the West Bank.

 Cohen was raised in a religious household and was a member of the Bnei Akiva religious Zionist youth movement.
 He attended the religious high school Yeshivat Or Etzion.

 Career

 Cohen was drafted into the Israel Defense Forces in 1979.
 He volunteered as a paratrooper in the 35th Paratroopers Brigade.
 He served as a soldier and a squad leader.
 After being discharged, he studied at university in London, and joined the Mossad in 1982.
-Cohen has been described as 'able to inspire the confidence of his charges'.
+His initial codename was "Callan," after the British TV series that he was a fan of.
 He became a case officer, charged with recruiting and handling spies in foreign nations.
 While in training, he had been the only religious candidate in the Mossad's case officer course at the time.

 He ran agents in a number of countries over his career, and rose to lead the Mossad's collections division ("Tsomet").
 From 2011 to 2013, he was the deputy director of the Mossad, serving under Tamir Pardo.
 He was known publicly as "Y" (Hebrew: "י") in this post.
 Cohen won the prestigious Israel Security Prize for his Mossad work.

+In August 2013, he was appointed the National Security Advisor to the Prime Minister of Israel, Benjamin Netanyahu.